Upload a generalized VHD and use it to create new VMs in Azure

 - Open the Command Prompt window as an administrator.
 Change the directory to %windir%\system32\sysprep, and then run

-- In the System Preparation Tool dialog box, select Enter System Out-of-Box Experience (OOBE), and make sure that the Generalize check box is selected.
+- In the System Preparation Tool dialog box, select Enter System Out-of-Box Experience (OOBE), and make sure that the Generalize check box is enabled.

-- When Sysprep completes, it shuts down the virtual machine.
+- When Sysprep finishes, it shuts down the virtual machine.
 Do not restart the VM.

-If you will be using the VHD to create a managed disk for a VM, the storage account location must be same the location where you will be creating the VM.
+If you'll be using the VHD to create a managed disk for a VM, the storage account location must be the same location where you'll be creating the VM.

 Get-AzureRmStorageAccount | Format-Table

 Upload the VHD to your storage account

 Use the Add-AzureRmVhd cmdlet to upload the VHD to a container in your storage account.
 This example uploads the file myVHD.vhd from C:\Users\Public\Documents\Virtual hard disks\ to a storage account named mystorageaccount in the myResourceGroup resource group.
 The file will be placed into the container named mycontainer and the new file name will be myUploadedVHD.vhd.

 $rgName = "myResourceGroup" $urlOfUploadedImageVhd = "https://mystorageaccount.blob.core.windows.net/mycontainer/myUploadedVHD.vhd" Add-AzureRmVhd -ResourceGroupName $rgName -Destination $urlOfUploadedImageVhd ` -LocalFilePath "C:\Users\Public\Documents\Virtual hard disks\myVHD.vhd"